-This flavorful and nutritious Fried Rice Recipe can be ready in 20 minutes or less!
-It’s easy to prepare, packed with veggies, loaded with perfectly cooked eggs, and coated with a delicious sauce.
+This flavorful Fried Rice Recipe comes together in 20 minutes or less.
+It’s easy to make, filled with veggies, loaded with tender eggs, and coated in a delicious sauce.

 Ingredients In This Fried Rice Recipe